slesinger/georamos/docs/fs.md

 - file name
 - type (prg, seq)

 ## download
 From backend to memory

 **Inputs**

-$fb/$fc: vector of panel metadata - use filename under cursor (includes fs type)

-- to original address (georam and seq has high byte resolution only, prg has high and low byte)
+- backend type
+- dirfile table entry pointer
-- to specified memory address by user
+- to specified memory address by user.
+If $ffff then use original address from dirfile table or prg

-How seq files are handled differently?
-No original address in first two bytes.
+(How seq files are handled differently?
+No original address in first two bytes.)

+**Return**
+- address of last byte of memory after download

 ## execute
 download to original address and jmp to first address or run a basic script